KunstmaanLegacy/KunstmaanBundlesDocs/__compiled/index.rst

 In the end of 2011 we were looking for a new way to build professional, fast, good looking websites.
-We did a lot of research on the programming language, licensing, quality and community and found our needs filled by the Symfony2 framework.
+We did a lot of research on the programming language, licensing, quality and community and found our needs filled by the `Symfony2 framework <http://symfony.com>`__.
 Even though version 2 was just released as a stable release a few months earlier, the uptake in the PHP community was huge.
 It was a perfect fit for us.

-Seeing that Symfony2 is a framework, there was no off the shelve CMS system available at that time.
+Seeing that Symfony2 is a framework, there was no off-the-shelf CMS system available at that time.
 So, using the framework itself, and a lot of community bundles we started building our new content management system.